 Research the faculty and facilities!
 Find a place that feels right and will allow you to make the work you want.
 Being an artist after graduating is all about community.
 Find a city that you want to become a part of the art scene in.

-4. What advise do you have for current students thinking about careers?
+4. What advice do you have for current students thinking about careers?

 Go to Grad school if you wanna teach.
 If you want to be an artist full time, then be one.
 Make all the necessary sacrifices and don’t apologize.
 Connections are everything, always carry a business card on you.
 Made that mistake too many times.
-I didn’t go to Art school to have a career in the arts, but then I ended up with one anyways.
-Artists have all kinds of different skill sets, use them to your advantage to pay your rent and continue to make art.
-Don’t have a full-time and job and do art on the side, have a full time job and be a full time artist!
+I didn’t go to Art school to have a career in the arts, but then I ended up with one anyway.
+Artists have all kinds of different skill sets, use them to your advantage to pay your rent, and continue to make art.
+Don’t have a full-time and job and do art on the side, have a full-time job, and be a full-time artist!